 Please see our in-depth article here on details for this one!

-Xcel Energy’s (New for 2025) Amazing Heat Pump Rebate
+Xcel Energy’s (New Since January of 2025) Amazing Heat Pump Rebate

 Here is what their rebates were just increased to: